jesusalc/rails_7_tailwind_navbar_devise_products_shopify/README.md

 Syncs Load DB Table of Products Title, Description, Image, Price with Shopify.

+### RestClient instead of shopfiy_api

+- shopify-cli does not not work either.
+- shopfiy_api is broken in this version of Rails 7 as of writing of this code
+- 2022 - Jan - 12 "NoMethodError: undefined method `api_version=' for ShopifyAPI::Base:Class ""

 ### What's under the hood?

 - Powered by [Ruby on Rails 7](https://rubyonrails.org)
+- [RestClient](https://github.com/rest-client/rest-client) to call shopify using rest instead of shopify_api that is broken.
 - [Friendly ID](https://github.com/norman/friendly_id) preconfigured for your next app idea.
 - [Devise](https://github.com/heartcombo/devise) authentication strategies out of the box based on a default User model.
 - [Tailwind CSS](https://tailwindcss.com) by default (optionally swap for Bootstrap, Bulma, PostCSS, or Sass*).